Bridging the Gap Between Migration Science, Policymaking, and Public Understanding

 Migration scholarship is disproportionately concentrated in high-income destination countries in Europe and North America.
 This geographic imbalance shapes which questions are asked, which communities are studied, and which findings reach policy audiences.
 By assembling a globally representative body of expertise, the Working Group corrects this imbalance and helps policymakers design evidence-based integration and social cohesion strategies.

-Building the evidence base on forced displacement, protection, and durable solutions
+Building the evidence base on forced migration, protection, and durable solutions

 Forced migration — encompassing refugees, asylum seekers, internally displaced persons, and others compelled to move by conflict, persecution, and violence — has reached historic levels, with over 120 million people forcibly displaced.
 Despite decades of humanitarian and academic engagement, major knowledge gaps persist: about the long-term trajectories of displaced populations, about conditions that enable durable solutions, and about protection gaps faced by those who do not fit neatly into legal categories.

-The Working Group on Forced Migration and Displacement undertakes a comprehensive, evidence-based assessment of the scientific knowledge on forced displacement.
-It examines the causes, patterns, and scale of forced movement; legal and normative frameworks governing protection; the conditions and experiences of displaced populations over time; and the policies and interventions that shape outcomes for displaced people and host communities.
+The Working Group on Forced Migration undertakes a comprehensive, evidence-based assessment of the scientific knowledge on forced migration.
+It examines the causes, patterns, and scale of forced movement; legal and normative frameworks governing protection; the conditions and experiences of forcibly displaced populations over time; and the policies and interventions that shape outcomes for affected people and host communities.

-Responses to forced displacement are too often reactive rather than evidence-informed.
+Responses to forced migration are too often reactive rather than evidence-informed.
 The knowledge base is fragmented across legal, humanitarian, and academic silos, and inadequately communicated to decision-makers.
-The Working Group produces authoritative, independent assessments that can strengthen protection frameworks, improve humanitarian programming, and support more effective, rights-based approaches to displacement globally.
+The Working Group produces authoritative, independent assessments that can strengthen protection frameworks, improve humanitarian programming, and support more effective, rights-based approaches to forced migration globally.

 Assessing the demographic dimensions of migration and their long-term implications